-There's a reason why it's called organized crime: criminals have more and more resources at their disposal to carry out highway robberies.
-One of the most dangerous is the use of jammers.
-But do you know how they work and how to prevent a robbery where this device is used?
+There’s a reason it’s called organized crime: criminals have more and more resources at their disposal to carry out highway robberies.
+One of the most dangerous tactics is the use of jammers.
+But do you know how they work and how to prevent a robbery in which this device is used?

-Understanding how jammers work will help you protect yourself and find the best technology to thwart a theft in which the signal from your unit is blocked.
-Read on to find out more.
+Understanding how a jammer works will help you protect yourself and find the best technology to thwart a theft in which the signal from your device is blocked.
+Keep reading to learn more.

 What is a jammer?

-Imagine you are talking to someone on the street, and suddenly a train passes right next to you.
-The noise of the train makes communication practically impossible, as it prevents the other person from hearing what you are saying.
-Jammers work in a similar way: they are electronic devices that emit electromagnetic pollution on multiple channels, such as GPS, cell phones, and radios, acting like the "train" in the previous example and completely blocking the signal.
+Imagine you're talking to someone on the street, and suddenly a train passes right by you.
+The noise from the train makes communication practically impossible, since it prevents the other person from hearing what you’re saying.
+Jammers work in a similar way: they are electronic devices that emit electromagnetic interference across multiple channels, such as GPS, cell phones, and radios, acting like the “train” in the previous example and completely blocking the signal.

 How do anti-jammers work?

-What is the difference between this and an advanced anti-jammer system such as Logitrack?
+What is the difference between this and an advanced anti-jamming system like Logitrack's?

-At Logitrack, we identified these two main problems and developed our own advanced anti-jammer system to solve them.
-The main differences between a traditional anti-jammer and Logitrack's advanced anti-jammer protection system are: On-site unlocking with dynamic keys.
-Once it has been confirmed that there is no risk of theft, the operator can unlock the unit locally using our keyboards with dynamic keys, similar to a bank token.
+At Logitrack, we identified these two main issues and developed our own advanced anti-jammer system to address them.
+The main differences between a traditional anti-jammer and Logitrack’s advanced anti-jammer protection system are: On-site unlocking with dynamic codes.
+Once it has been confirmed that there is no risk of theft, the operator can unlock the unit locally using our keypads with dynamic codes, similar to a bank token.

 Continuous operation

-Through an extension button combined with strict security protocols, the operator is able to identify false alarm situations and continue their journey without unnecessary interruptions.
+Using a delay button in conjunction with strict safety protocols, the operator can identify false alarms and continue the journey without unnecessary interruptions.

 Anti-tampering system

-Our anti-jammer system features anti-sabotage technology through decoy wiring and automatic throttle locks in the event of cable cuts, power loss, or attempts to bypass cables.
+Our anti-jammer system features anti-tampering technology that uses decoy wiring and automatically locks the throttle in the event of a cut wire, power loss, or attempts to bypass the wiring.

-According to figures from the Executive Secretariat of the National Public Security System, in 2024 alone, more than 11,000 cargo thefts were reported in the country.
-Logistics security experts warn that in more than 80% of cases, criminals used signal jammers to neutralize satellite tracking, communication, and remote response systems.
-One of the most recent methods detected on Mexican highways involves the use of jammers hidden in vehicles that overtake cargo units, creating areas of interference before carrying out the assault.
-The use of drones modified with jammers has also emerged, which approach vehicles to disable their devices without the need for physical contact.
-This scenario reaffirms the need for active anti-jammer technology and intelligent monitoring systems, such as those offered by Logitrack, which allow for immediate reaction to attempts at electronic sabotage.
-If you would like to learn more about Logitrack's advanced security systems for freight transport.
+According to figures from the Executive Secretariat of the National Public Security System, more than 11,000 cargo transport robberies were reported in the country in 2024 alone.
+Logistics security experts warn that in more than 80% of cases, criminals used signal jammers to disable satellite tracking, communication, and remote response systems.
+One of the most recent methods detected on Mexican highways involves the use of jammers hidden in vehicles that drive ahead of cargo trucks, creating interference zones before carrying out the assault.
+There has also been an emergence of modified drones equipped with jammers, which approach vehicles to disable their devices without the need for physical contact.
+This situation underscores the need for active anti-jammer technology and intelligent monitoring systems, such as those offered by Logitrack, which enable an immediate response to attempts at electronic sabotage.
+If you’d like to learn more about Logitrack’s advanced cargo transport security systems.

 %20(1).png)